-TWIL vol.5 (accessing blocklists with APIs) This week I learned about malicious site blocklists and some APIs that might be interesting to dig into, read up on encoding vs encryption, and discovered a goofy Outlook bug and a workaround for it.
+TWIL vol.4 (blocklists and APIs, encoding vs encryption, and does AI have an uncanny valley?)
+This week I learned about malicious site blocklists and some APIs that might be interesting to dig into, read up on encoding vs encryption, and pondered whether AI could dip into the uncanny valley.

 6 space-related APIs to check out ahead of the Artemis I launch The week of NASA launching Artemis I is a good time to check a few of the many APIs that make tons of raw space data accessible for anyone to use.